arrufat/dlib-pytorch-benchmark/README.md

 From this simple benchmark I can only draw the obvious conclusion: dlib is faster but uses more VRAM than PyTorch.

+I am still not sure I am measuring the inference times in a fair way for both toolkits, so I will keep digging.

+As for the memory usage, PyTorch models are stateless, meaning that one can't access any intermediate values of the model.
+On the dlib side, we can call `subnet()` on our `net` and then get the outputs, gradients (if we performed a backward pass), which makes it very easy to extract attention maps and perform grad-cam visualization.